I offer mindful website writing that empowers therapists like you to attract the right clients with ethical web copy.

 But what's more important is that I understand the needs of your clients.
 I've been on the client side of things more than once, with both negative and positive experiences in finding the right therapist for my specific struggles.

 I know what draws clients in.
 And I know what makes them click away.

 Am I the best fit for your writing needs?

 Since 2008, I've been doing clinical work with adults, children, and families as a master's-level art therapist and counselor in community agencies.

 Meanwhile, I've maintained a freelance writing business focusing on blogs, web copywriting, and other types of online writing.
 I've also facilitated non-clinical creativity groups for adults in my own studio space and at Hirsch Wellness Network.

-I've enjoyed a crooked but wonderful educational path.
+I've followed a circuitous educational path.
 In a former life, I was an English major and small-time newspaper copyeditor at Western Carolina University, and I worked at Duke University Press for a while.
 Eventually, a few transformational life changes led me to go back to school for a B.A. in Integrative Studies at Guilford College, followed by a master's degree in Transpersonal Counseling Psychology at Naropa University (with a concentration in Art Therapy and a big dose of mindfulness training).

 My core values are relationship, continual growth, and mark-making.
 My favorite hobby, which encompasses nearly everything I enjoy, is makin' stuff.